moreirafelipe/moreirafelipe/README.md

  ## Hi 👋

-<p>I'm IT Analyst, Full-Stack student, and pasionate for web solutions development!</p>
+<p>I'm IT Analyst, Full-Stack student, and passionate for web solutions development!</p>

 Let's stay in touch!